IBM-Watson/wex-appbuilder-sample-proxy/readme.md

 ```

-Now the proxy can be run as a rack application for testing and development purposes.
+Now the proxy can be run as a Rack application for testing and development purposes.

 ```